-Research tasks in Kaer go beyond simple web search.
-The platform can search live sources, analyze what it finds, and synthesize results into usable outputs — all in a single request.
+Research in Kaer goes beyond a simple web search.
+Ask the operator to research something and it queries live sources through Kaer's own search stack, reads what it finds, and synthesises the results into a usable output with citations — all in a single turn.

-When you ask Kaer to research something, the system:
+When you ask Kaer to research something, the operator:

-- Interprets your query using Vex 1 to understand intent, not just keywords
+- Interprets your query to understand the intent behind it, not just the keywords

-- Searches multiple sources including web, news, academic, and code repositories
+- Searches live sources — web, news, academic, and code repositories — grounded in Kaer's own search stack

-- Filters and ranks results based on relevance, recency, and source quality
+- Filters and ranks results on relevance, recency, and source quality

-- Synthesizes findings into a coherent response with citations
+- Synthesises findings into a coherent response with citations

 You see the final output with sources linked.
-The underlying search infrastructure handles deduplication, quality scoring, and relevance ranking automatically.
+The stack handles deduplication, quality scoring, and relevance ranking on its own, so none of it becomes your job.

 Kaer supports different search approaches depending on what you need: